 There are tonnes of ways of getting into teaching right now, many of which are generously funded.

 Starting salaries for qualified Teachers in England and Wales are around £22,244 (£27,819 in inner London).
 In Scotland you’ll start on probationary pay of £21,438.

 While Graduate Recruitment Bureau peg first salaries for Engineers between £16,000-£21,000, subject specialism can double your bundle.

 Graduates of Chemical Engineering report earning between £25,000 and £30,000 in their first job, while Civil Engineers say they nabbed between £21,000 and an eye-watering £38,000.

 Starting salaries in Publishing & Journalism are around £12,000-£18,000, and you’re typically expected to start at the bottom and work your way through the ranks.
 Unpaid internships are rife, but postgrad or in-house training could help you net a better starting position.
-There’s scope for freelancing, too, especially in writing, editing, design and photography.
-See the National Union of Journalists to get an idea of rates.
+There’s scope for freelancing, too, especially in writing and editing – see the National Union of Journalists to get an idea of rates.